Topic display: Change Quick Links style and/or add header

 </script>

 Once you've added that header, you'll need to style it, too.
-We add some Custom CSS to Settings > Style, in the Topic Category styles section (if it exists):
+We add some Custom CSS in the Topic Category styles section (if it exists):

-1. Still in Settings > Style, select Custom CSS below the preview pane, instead of Custom HTML.
+1. Still in Customize > Style, select Custom CSS.

 /* Script in Custom HTML > Article adds Table of contents div with .td-toc and .td-toc-col classes, style that */